ksjiang/bb85/README.md

 4. 110: NACKError (slave did not understand or was unable to process the data)

 ## Creating Extensions
-Creating extensions on top of BB85 is simple, provided you know at least the fundamentals of assembly for the Intel processors.
+Writing extensions on top of BB85 allows for simpler interfacing with specific I2C devices, but does require some knowledge of Intel assembly programming.
+To create effective extensions, use i2cSendByte to send 7-bit mode slave addresses and i2cSendByteStream to send 10-bit slave addresses and device-specific addresses and data.
 As an example, let us create a function that reads a byte of data from a random address of the [24AA64 64-KBit EEPROM](http://ww1.microchip.com/downloads/en/DeviceDoc/21189f.pdf).

 First create the header: